Elko Nevada Temple: Temple practices & access

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.
 Ken Bowler is its first president, with Robin L. Bowler serving as matron.

 A media day was held on August 27, 2025, followed by tours for invited guests the following two days.
 A public open house was held from August 30 through September 13, 2025, excluding Sundays.
 It was dedicated on October 12, 2025, by Gary E. Stevenson, with the meeting broadcast to congregations in the temple district.
-It is the first temple since the Manti Utah Temple in 1888 to have been dedicated during a period without a church president in office.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.